 - All students must meet the dress code standards for affiliating agencies.
 Students should be aware that they represent both Russell Sage College and the nursing profession and are expected to present themselves in a professional manner. - Students must be physically and mentally prepared to attend clinical (for example, students are not permitted to work immediately prior to clinical experience). - Professional attire must be worn during all educational presentations and events associated with nursing courses. - For Community Health and Mental Health clinical settings, please refer to specific guidelines per course faculty/syllabi. - Identification badges must be worn in the clinical areas at all times.
 All facility policies and procedures must be followed at all times. - No visible clothing may be worn under the designated uniform, except a white short or long sleeve shirt.
 A plain white scrub jacket with the Russell Sage College emblem on the shoulder may be worn. - Hair color must follow agency policy. - Hair must be worn back and/or off the shoulders. - Visible jewelry must be kept to a minimum.
 Piercings will be confined to the ears only with a small post earring(s).
 All other visible piercings must be removed.
 Must follow agency policy. - Tattoo coverage must follow agency policy. - Nails must be kept short and clean.
-No artificial nails are permitted. - No perfume should be worn in the clinical area. - No third-hand smoke no odor of smoke of any kind should be on your clothing. - Smoking is not permitted on any health institutional grounds per NYS law. - Students should not leave clinical facilities without permission at any time. - Students who are ill should contact their clinical faculty at least 1 hour prior to the start of the clinical day.
+No artificial nails are permitted. - No perfume should be worn in the clinical area. - No third-hand smoke no odor of smoke of any kind should be on your clothing. - Smoking is not permitted on any health institutional grounds per NYS law. - The use, possession, sale, or other distribution, or cultivation of marijuana for recreational or medical purposes is not allowed in any RSC housing or at any other RSC property; nor is it allowed at any RSC-sponsored event or activity off campus - Students should not leave clinical facilities without permission at any time. - Students who are ill should contact their clinical faculty at least 1 hour prior to the start of the clinical day.
 Refer to Attendance Policy for the Nursing Program for further information. - Uniforms are only worn in a clinical or lab situation when in the student role.
 Wearing the student uniform in any other employment or social situation is prohibited and is considered to be unprofessional.

-DEPARTMENT OF NURSING MEDICATION ADMINISTRATION POLICY
+DEPARTMENT OF NURSING

+MEDICATION ADMINISTRATION POLICY